 Quick feedback after launch

-All too often, companies develop, built and launch a new product based on the wrong assumptions.
-Even with all the research done beforehand, the voice of the ‘real’ customer is often not heard.
-The result is the loss of development costs, advertising costs and damage to the reputation of the brand.
+And yet, all too often companies develop, build and launch new products based on the wrong assumptions.
+Even with all the research done beforehand, the voice of the ‘real’ customer and what they need is difficult to hear especially for products not yet launched.
+Launching a new product can be difficult and risky project with lots of unknowns and assumptions.
+The result of a failed launch is the loss of income, loss of development costs, as well as damage to the overall product portfolio, brand reputation and strategy.

 Why should you read this case study?

 Are you dealing with product launches as marketer or product developer for FMCG?
-And do you want to have the tools that help you minimizing the risks?
-Please read this great example of a use case where your peers used customer feedback analysis to find out something they would have never found out otherwise.
+Do you want to find ways to fully test your assumptions about the market or customer groups?
+Do you want to have the tools that help you minimize the risks involved in a product launch and convince fiance and senior leadership that the overall plan is the right one?
+Please read this great example of a use case where a major FMCG organisation used Wonderflow customer feedback analysis to learn new aspects of their own product launch process that they would have never learned otherwise.

 Your customers tell you what the problem is